 How to Disable Touchscreen on Windows 11

-Many modern laptops come with touchscreens.
-While this is helpful for some, you might prefer using only a mouse and keyboard.
-If you find yourself accidentally tapping the screen or just want to turn it off, this guide will show you how.
+Many modern laptops have touchscreens.
+You might prefer using only a mouse and keyboard instead.
+If you keep tapping your screen by mistake, this guide will help you turn it off.

 You might want to turn off your touchscreen to prevent accidental clicks.
-It is also helpful if your screen is damaged and causing “ghost touches” that interfere with your work.
+It is also helpful if your screen is damaged and causing “ghost touching” issues that interfere with your work.
+Disabling the touch input allows you to use your laptop like a standard computer without unexpected interruptions.

 Once you complete these steps, your computer will no longer react when you touch the screen.
 You will have to use your mouse or keyboard for all navigation.
-You can turn the feature back on at any time by following these same steps and choosing “Enable device.”
+Your hardware remains safe, and you can turn the feature back on at any time by following these same steps and choosing “Enable device.”

 There is no physical button to turn off touch controls, so we will use the Windows Device Manager.
 Note: You will need administrative privileges to make these changes.